Environmental sustainability

 Protecting our environment

-The American Museum & Gardens is committed to the stewardship of the land that we own.
+The American Museum & Gardens is committed to regenerative tourism and stewardship of the land that we own.
 We are investing in our site to ensure it is protected for future generations.
 We are working on a new Environmental Sustainability Policy with sustainability at the heart of all we do.
 Below are some of our recent and current initiatives supporting this work across the organisation:

 • Installation of a water borehole, using our own water to irrigate the gardens and provide fresh drinking water to the whole site.
-Refill your water bottle at the fountain on the terrace.
+Please refill your water bottle at the fountain on the terrace.

-• Woodland management plan which includes improving the tree stock and biodiversity of over 80 acres of woodland to create a sustainable green woodland.
+• An active woodland management plan which includes improving the tree stock and biodiversity of over 80 acres of woodland to create a sustainable green woodland.

-• Re-stocking our parkland with native tree species – we aim to plant over 100 trees in the next few years to help absorb Co2, improving flora and fauna for bird and insect habitats.
+• Re-stocking our parkland with native tree species – we aim to plant over 100 trees in the next few years to help absorb Co2 and improve flora and fauna for bird and insect habitats.

 • Addition of beehives in our parkland to encourage bees into the gardens to pollinate the plants and protect future bee populations.